Local and Regional EV Planning Partners

 In 2021, the Mid-Ohio Regional Planning Commission (MORPC) and Clean Fuels Ohio (CFO), a Clean Cities coalition, submitted a detailed application to FHWA nominating several highway corridor segments in Ohio as EV signage-ready and EV-signage pending alternative fuel corridors.
 This built on MORPC's and CFO's prior efforts to designate EV, natural gas, and propane corridors.
 To date, FHWA has approved 11 Interstate and five U.S. and State highway EV corridors in Ohio.

-The development of UPWPs, TIPs, and Long-Range Transportation Plans all provide an opportunity for rural entities to work with planning agencies to consider EVs and the EV infrastructure needs of rural areas in their goals, programs, and funding decisions.
+The development of UPWPs, TIPs, and Long-Range Transportation Plans all provide an opportunity for rural entities to work with planning agencies to consider EVSE and the EV infrastructure needs of rural areas in their goals, programs, and funding decisions.

 Transportation planning agencies are required to get public and stakeholder input in the development of these transportation planning products.
-Most State DOTs, MPOs, Tribal governments, and RTPOs have information on their websites listing opportunities to attend public meetings and to provide comments on draft plans.
+Most State DOTs, MPOs, Tribal Governments, and RTPOs have information on their websites listing opportunities to attend public meetings and to provide comments on draft plans.